timor/mfactor/Readme.md

   words, and after a closing bracket the corresponding "load address" remains on the stack.
 - boxed data includes size and type information.

+## parsing ##
+- parsing works by accumulating on the stack
+- command line is special use case, instead of compiling to memory, execution is done immediately.
+Nonetheless, all parsing words should adhere to common interface when nesting, meaning to return item/type pairs on the stack, different situations will handle these return values differently:
+  - command line will either discard type flag and leave word on stack, or use type flag with type stack for subsequent word invocation, or change word invocation semantics to include type checking with interleaved type flags on stack (doesnt need additional type stack then)
+  - quotation accumulator will use type flag to compile correct primitive
+  - data structure accumulators will use type flag to check wether parser provided compatible token
+- token/word types:
+  1. string, byte array
+  2. (inline) quotation
+  3. vector (not implemented yet)
+  4. scalar (useful unly if refs are explicit)

 ## boxing/sequences ##
 - sequences consist of header containing sequence type ( 2 bytes ),
   element length (1 byte) and sequence length (1 byte for now).